popolonfr/Flash-ROM-SCC-Cartridge/README.md

   * This command allows you to retrieve the manufacturer code, device code, and sector protection status.
 This information replaces the flash memory contents and remains accessible until a Reset/Read command is issued.

 * **Chip Erase**
   * Erases the entire memory array except for protected sectors.
-If an error occurs during the operation, reads from the flash memory will return status information instead of memory contents until a Status_OFF command is issued.
+If an error occurs during the operation, reads from the flash memory will return status information instead of memory contents until a Reset/Read command is issued.

+* Sector Erase
+  * Erases a sector.
+Additional sectors can be erased by repeating the last write cycle of the command for each sector address.
+If an error occurs during the operation, reading from the flash memory will return status information instead of the memory contents until a Reset/Read command is issued.